severe-chlamydia-in-eye-infection

 How do you test for chlamydia in the eye?

-Your provider diagnoses chlamydia infection when physically examining the symptoms or running diagnostic tests.
-Diagnostic tests are done using a swab from your eye conjunctiva on which bacterial presence is tested.
+Your provider diagnoses a chlamydia infection by physically examining for symptoms or running diagnostic tests.
+Diagnostic tests are done using a swab from your eye conjunctiva, on which bacterial presence is tested.
 Other tests check for STDs like syphilis, chlamydia, gonorrhea, or HIV.

 What antibiotics are used to treat chlamydia in the eye?

-Chlamydial conjunctivitis is treated using antibiotics against the infection-causing bacteria.
-It can be either in the form of eye drops or oral antibiotic tablets.
+Chlamydia in the eye is usually treated with oral antibiotics, because the infection often affects more than just the eye.
+In adults, doctors commonly use Doxycycline or Azithromycin.
 However, treating yourself alone won’t help if your partner also suffers from this infection.
-Therefore, you need to check for STI infection in your partner, and your doctor can prescribe a suitable antibiotic course for you and your partner.
-It takes about 3 to 4 weeks for the antibiotics to nullify the bacterial infection completely.
+Therefore, you should check for STI infections in your partner, and your doctor can prescribe a suitable antibiotic course for both you and your partner.
+It takes approximately 3 to 4 weeks for the antibiotics to eliminate the bacterial infection completely.

 The following antibiotics are usually recommended for adults:

-• Erythromycin: 500 mg tablets daily four times a week
+• Erythromycin: 500 mg four times daily for 7 days.

 Can chlamydia cause blindness?
 Speak with Online Doctor